 This banana spider size comparison is not for the faint of heart.
 After all, while spiders are cool critters that are an important part of the ecosystem, when you’re dealing with spiders as large as the banana spider, you may find yourself a bit squeamish.

 The common name “banana spider” refers to the genus Cupiennius.
 There are 11 distinct species that are a part of this genus, and we’ll be talking about them all.
+The banana spider size is quite shocking.

 How Big is a Banana Spider?